skobnx/ShadowverseEvolveCockatrice/README.md

 - Ctrl+S: Shuffle deck
 - Ctrl+T: Creating a token

-If you want to know more shortcuts, right clicking on various areas and objects will show a menu of actions and their shortcuts.
+If you want to know more shortcuts, right clicking on various areas and objects will show a menu of actions.

 <h3> Trial Decks </h3>